The recruiting class of 2006, that is.

 Kendricks said that distance will not necessarily play a factor in his decision.

-"Wherever I am the most comfortable, that is where I will go," he said.
+"Wherever I am the most comfortable, that is where I will go."

-In a June 22 story in BadgerNation.com, Kendricks stated that Wisconsin had the early advantage because they were closer to home, and that his parents were very high on the Badgers.
+In a June 22nd interview with BadgerNation.com, Kendricks stated that Wisconsin had the early advantage because they were closer to home, and that his parents were very high on the Badgers.